-On our example, the lifting specification says that the arguments m and n of the function add are lifted into some arguments ml and nl of the function append such that length ml is ml and length ml is ml.
-The matching on ml can be automatically updated to work on lists instead of numbers, by simply copying the structure of the ornament declaration: the projection returns l only when given l while the constructor l is returned for every value matching where the expressions a_1 and a_2 are still to be determined.
-The variable m1' is the lifting of m': if it were used in a pattern matching, this other matching would also have to be lifted.
-In order to have a valid lifting, we require a_1 to be a lifting of n and a_2 to be a lifting of S(add m' n), both along length.

-Cons(x,-) where - stands for the recursive argument.
+On our example, the lifting specification says that the arguments m and n of the function add are lifted into some arguments ml and nl of the function append such that length ml is m and length nl is n.
+The matching on m can be automatically updated to work on lists instead of numbers, by simply copying the structure of the ornament declaration: the projection returns Z only when given Nil, while the constructor S(-) is returned for every value matching Cons(x,-) where - stands for the recursive argument.
 The variable x is an additional argument to Cons that has no counterpart in S. As a first approximation, we obtain the following skeleton (the left-hand side gray vertical bar is used for code inferred by the prototype):